 Last on the list of Vanguard Small Business plans is the SIMPLE IRA.

-A SIMPLE IRA is just another type of traditional IRA, where your contributions are made tax deductible and your investments grow tax deferred until you’re ready to take from the investment fund.
+The “SIMPLE” part stands for savings incentive match plan for employees.
+You already know the “IRA” part—individual retirement account.
+So, a SIMPLE IRA is just another type of traditional IRA account.
+Your contributions are tax-deductible, and your investments grow tax-deferred until you’re ready to take from the investment fund.

-So, if you’re a small business owner with 100 or fewer employees, this Vanguard Small Business plan might be for you.
+This plan works well for small business owners with 100 or fewer employees, but self-employed folks can take advantage of this account, too.
 Here’s what you need to know about this retirement plan.

-Also, SIMPLE IRAs have higher contribution limits than other IRAs, so you and your employees save more money in the long run if you make maximum contributions.
+This Vanguard small business plan is a great option for small business owners who want a straightforward retirement plan.
+And if you’re willing to match your employees’ contributions, you’ll encourage your workers to contribute to their own retirement plans.
+Plus, SIMPLE IRAs have higher contribution limits than other IRAs, so you and your employees save more money in the long run if you make maximum contributions.

-You’ll need to look closely at the structure of your business, your employees’ needs, and how you want your retirement savings to grow.
+Now that you have each Vanguard Small Business plan laid out in front of you, do you know which retirement plan is right for you?
+You’ll need to look closely at the structure of your business, your employees’ needs, your business budget, and how you want your retirement savings to grow.
 Once you get a handle on your priorities for your retirement savings, you’re well on your way to choosing the right plan for your small business.

 Georgia McIntyre is the director of content marketing at Fundera.